Death and state funeral of Joseph Stalin: Funeral service

 On 6 March, the coffin containing Stalin's body was put on display at the Hall of Columns in the House of the Unions, remaining there for three days.
 On 9 March, the body was delivered to Red Square prior to interment in Lenin's Mausoleum.
 Speeches were delivered by Khrushchev, Malenkov, Molotov and Beria, after which pallbearers carried the coffin to the mausoleum.
 As Stalin's body was being interred, a moment of silence was observed nationwide at noon Moscow time.
 As the bells of the Kremlin Clock chimed the hour, sirens and horns wailed nationwide, along with a 21-gun salute fired from within the precincts of the Kremlin.
-Similar observances were also held in other Eastern Bloc countries including Mongolia, China and North Korea.
+Similar observances were also held in other Eastern Bloc countries, including Mongolia, China and North Korea.
 Immediately after the silence ended, a military band played the Soviet State Anthem, and then a military parade of the Moscow Garrison was held in Stalin's honor.

 In their efforts to pay their respects to Stalin, a number of Soviet citizens, many of whom had travelled from across the country to attend the funeral, were crushed and trampled to death in a crowd crush.
 They were crushed against building walls and Soviet Army trucks, which had been deployed to block off side streets.
 Mourners, along with mounted police and their horses, were trampled to death in Trubnaya Square.
 The Soviet government did not initially report the event, and the exact number of casualties is unknown.
-Khrushchev later provided an estimate that 109 people died in the crowd.
+Khrushchev later estimated that 109 people died in the crowd.